 The lessons learned through literature, paired with the lessons learned from Patrick Henry College’s core curriculum, its apprenticeship program, and its devoted professors, gives students far more than a degree at graduation.

 A comprehensive study of literature—that is established on the foundation of the Word of God—enriches a student's life with all of the tools they need for human flourishing and lifelong learning.

 No Patrick Henry College literature student has to wonder whether or not their degree will be useful.
 Patrick Henry College prides itself on a holistic education that provides students with deep historical, theological, and philosophical context for the world around them.
 The classical liberal arts are not just a sequence of courses, but a conceptual framework and a methodology.
 The intensive core curriculum guides students through all seven facets of the classical liberal arts: grammar, logic, rhetoric, mathematics, geometry, music, and science.
 These arts allow students to better appreciate the beauty of the world we inhabit.

-As part of the requisite core courses for all academic majors, Patrick Henry College students take two semesters of Western Literature with either Professor of Literature Dr. Steven Hake or Assistant Professor of Literature Dr. Cory Grewell.
+As part of the requisite core courses for all academic majors, Patrick Henry College students take two semesters of Western Literature with either of the Literature professors, Dr. Steven Hake or Dr. Cory Grewell.
 These classes guide all PHC students through the ancient Greek works of Homer to the great Russian novels of Tolstoy and Dostoyevsky.
 Reading such literature provides first-hand historical and cultural context for the periods in which the authors lived.
 Literature transports readers to times and places and into minds, whether real or fictional, that they would never otherwise have access to.

 At Patrick Henry College, the study of literature is rooted in the Bible.